-- The researchers found a higher failure rate (23.5%) for bucket-handle meniscus repairs at two-year follow up than has been cited in the literature, which is typically less than 20%.
+- The researchers found a higher failure rate (23.5%) for bucket-handle meniscus repairs at two-year follow up that has been cited in the literature, which is typically less than 20%.

-- This is the first study to report these outcome scores solely for bucket-handle meniscus repairs, shedding light on the post-operative quality of life of patients with repair success or failure.(1)
+- This is the first study to report these outcome scores solely for bucket-handle meniscus repairs, shedding light on the postoperative quality of life of patients with repair success or failure.(2)